>

 Reorder the list such that elements less than the pivot are before elements

-greater than or equal to the pivot.
+equal to or greater than the pivot.
 When complete, the pivot is in its

 final sorted position.
-The pivot is always the last element in the list
+The pivot is chosen as the last element in the

 NOTE: We cannot simply use a slice of a list, since rearranging the